 Cost: A pack of bulbs can be purchased for $6.

 Place flowering tobacco near a window or patio doorway to enjoy the aromatic pleasantries of these night-blooming plants.
 Thriving best in full sun or partial shade, be sure to allow 1 to 3 feet of space between each plant.

 The large, trumpet-shaped blossoms open nightly in summer and fall, but its buds can still attract pollinators, such as butterflies and hummingbirds, during the day.

 USDA Hardiness Zones: 10 to 11

-Examples of flowering tobacco varieties: Baby Bella Antique Red, Lime Green, and Saratoga Rose
+Examples of flowering tobacco: Baby Bella Antique Red, Lime Green, and Saratoga Rose

-Care: Water regularly, as this plant has a low tolerance for drought.
+Care: Water regularly, as this plant has a low drought tolerance.
 Plant in spring after the last frost.

 Blooms: Red, purple, green, pink, white, or yellow flowers, depending on type

 Cost: Get 750 seeds for around $3.